TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluate \gls{troll} by finetuning \glspl{llm} for various mathematical reasoning tasks using an \gls{rlvr} setup.
+\textbf{Datasets.} We evaluate \gls{troll} by finetuning \glspl{llm} for mathematical reasoning and code generation using an \gls{rlvr} setup.
 DAPO-Math~\citep{yu2025dapoopensourcellmreinforcement} consists of $17$ thousand math questions and answers that are obtained from web scraping and manual annotation. \autoref{app_sec:example_generations} provides an example question.
 We randomly split off $1024$ samples to provide an in-distribution evaluation dataset, and use the remaining samples for training.
 We refer to those sets as \texttt{DAPO}-Eval and \texttt{DAPO}-Train, respectively.
 Additionally, we follow the evaluation setup of \citet{cui2025entropy} and use a suite of test datasets, which we call \texttt{Math}-Eval, comprised of MATH500~\citep{hendrycks2021measuring}, AMC, AIME2024~\citep{li2024numinamath}, AIME 2025, OMNI-MATH~\citep{gao2025omni}, OlympiadBench~\citep{he2024olympiadbench}, and Minerva~\citep{lewkowycz2022solving}.
-As in previous work~\citep{cui2025entropy}, we report the mean of $32$ rollouts for the comparatively small AIME2024, AIME2025, and AMC datasets to reduce evaluation variance.
+As in previous work~\citep{cui2025entropy}, we report the mean of $32$ rollouts for the comparatively small AIME2024, AIME2025, and AMC datasets to reduce evaluation variance. \texttt{GSM8K}~\citep{cobbe2021training} contains grade school math problems with final integer answers, consisting of $8.5$k training and $1.3$k test problems.

-GSM8K~\citep{cobbe2021training} is a crowd-sourced dataset of grade school math problems with annotated step-by-step solutions and final integer answers, consisting of 8.5k training and 1.3k test problems.
-We only use the final answers as a reward signal and use the given train-validation split.
-Eurus-2-RL-Math is a subset of NuminaMath-CoT~\citep{li2024numinamath} curated and provided by~\citet{yu2025dapoopensourcellmreinforcement}.
-We use the train and validation set as is.
-Together, the datasets span mathematical reasoning tasks that range from comparatively simple grade school problems to complex math olympiad tasks.
-In all datasets, sequence-level binary rewards are computed by parsing the \gls{llm} output through a regular expression, matching against a ground truth answer.
+Finally, we consider the \texttt{Eurus}-2-RL data~\citep{cui2025processreinforcementimplicitrewards}, which contains mathematical reasoning and code generation tasks.
+We consider those separately, resulting in \texttt{Eurus-Math} and \texttt{Eurus-Code}.
+For both datasets, we use the train and validation sets as is.

+The three mathematical reasoning tasks range from comparatively simple grade school problems to complex math olympiad tasks, and the code generation demands understanding of techniques such as dynamic programming, data structures and amortized analysis. \autoref{app_ssec:dataset_results} provides further details on all datasets and the reward calculations.